daktang/serving-web/README.md

 # Get a tracer for creating custom spans
 tracer = trace.get_tracer("support-agent")
 ---

-This is a simple LLM call with tracing.
-All OpenAI calls are automatically traced

 user_query = "Where is my order?"

 result = client.chat.completions.create(